-Key Vocabulary Trinity God is one but made up of 3 equal parts.
-God the Father God who lives in Heaven and created the world.
+Topic: What is the Trinity?
+Class/Year Groups: Lower KS2-Grinshill Class Term: Autumn Term 2024 What you already know?
+What you will learn: Key Vocabulary Christians believe God is Trinity: Father, Son and Holy Spirit.
+Making Sense of the Belief Identify the difference between a "Gospel", which tells the Trinity God is one but made up of 3 equal parts.
+Christians believe The Father creates; he sends the Son who saves his people; the Son sends the Holy story of the life and teaching of Jesus, and a letter.
+Offer suggestions about what texts about baptism and Trini- God the Father God who lives in Heaven and created the world.
+Spirit to his followers.
+Christians find that understanding God is challenging; people spend their whole lives learning more and more about God. ty mean.
+Give examples of what these texts mean to some Christians today.
 God the Son Known as Jesus who came to earth to die on the cross and now lives in Heaven.
-God the Spirit Known as the holy Spirit or the Holy Ghost.
+Christians believe the Holy Spirit is God's power at work in the world and in their lives today, enabling Understanding the Impact Describe how Christians show their beliefs about God the God the Spirit Known as the holy Spirit or the Holy Ghost. them to follow Jesus.
+Trinity in worship (in baptism and prayer, for example) and the way they live.
 The Holy Spirit Christians believe the Holy Spirit lives within then guiding and helping them.
-The Grace An important Christian prayer .
+Making Connections Make links between some Bible texts studied and the idea of The Grace An important Christian prayer .
+God in Christianity, expressive clearly some ideas of their own about what the God of Christianity is like.
 Baptist A religious sign of being washed clean with water.
 An outward sign of being a Christian.
 Pentecost The descent of the Holy Spirit and the Christian church's mission to the world.